emiliosanfilippo/text-work/situated-text-pattern/readme.md

                 :hasPublisher/rdfs:label ?publisherName;
                 :hasPublicationYear  ?pbYear}
 ```
-Result of query:
+### Result of query:

 ![Local Image](situated-text-query-result.png)

+The query can be easily made more specific to retrieve the situated texts by a specific author (object property :hasAuthor) or publisher, just to make some examples.

-Example of RDF graph (it shows two texts, one for the full-variant, one for the shortened-variant)
+### Example of RDF graph
+(it shows two texts, one for the full-variant, one for the shortened-variant)

 ![Local Image](situated-text-graph-example.png)